About the ACWR

 The Australasian Centre for Wesleyan Research is a diverse and multidisciplinary community of established and emerging scholars united by a desire to foster and promote research and scholarship from a Wesleyan perspective and to connect scholars across disciplines and theological divides.

-Currently the ACWR is a working partnership formed by a number of Wesleyan theological institutions, one denominational partner, and two Uniting Church library collections.
+The ACWR is a working partnership formed by a number of theological institutions, denominational partners, and libraries.

 What We Do

-- Highlight the resources of the ACWR and its affiliated research centres.
+Make the resources of the ACWR available to affiliated research centres.

-- Publish The Journal of Wesleyan Thought, which is the official scholarly journal of the ACWR.
+Publish The Journal of Wesleyan Thought, which is the official scholarly journal of the ACWR.
 It is a peer reviewed journal which publishes the research of Fellows and other related material.
-The Journal is co-sponsored by Nazarene Theological College (Church of the Nazarene), Kingsley Australia (Wesleyan Methodist), and Eva Burrows College (Salvation Army).

-- The ACWR organises an annual conference featuring a leading international scholar in the field of Wesleyan Studies, as well as papers from the Members and Research Fellows of the Centre.
+The ACWR organises an annual conference featuring leading international and local scholars in the field of Wesleyan Studies, as well as papers from the Members and Research Fellows of the Centre.

-The current ACWR Executive Committee is: Dean Smith, Glen O'Brien, Caroline Jewkes, Arseny Ermakov, Rob Fringer, Pam Reed, Matthew Seaman, Jemila Isaacs and Stuart Glover.
+The current ACWR Executive Committee is: Dean Smith, Glen O'Brien, Arseny Ermakov, Rob Fringer, Pam Reed, Matthew Seaman, Jemila Isaacs and Stuart Glover.

 Who We Are